Travel Maldives on a Budget: 10 Things You Should Know

 Prices for a night vary depending on the season.
-If you go on the low season or at the start/end of the high season, everything will be cheaper.
+If you go during the low season or at the start/end of the high season, everything will be cheaper.

 9. Find a Cheap Flight to the Maldives

-Airlines are increasing their flights with good prices to go to the Maldives on a budget.
+Airlines are increasing their flights with reasonable prices to go to the Maldives on a budget.

 Read our guide to booking the cheapest flight and find a good flight deal to the Maldives.
-Using our tricks, we paid 350 USD for a roundtrip London – Male a few days before departing.
+Using our tricks, we paid 350 USD for a roundtrip from London – Male – London a few days before departing.

 10. Go to a Resort for a Fraction of the Price

-If you still feel like something is missing because you are not going to a resort while being on the Maldives, then we have a solution for you.
+If you still feel like something is missing because you are not going to a resort while being in the Maldives, then we have a solution for you.

 The resort life and the Maldives are always thought together.
 Maybe you want to have a drink next to a palm tree after enjoying a delicious buffet, but you don’t want to spend hundreds of dollars per night and transportation.
 I totally get it.